How Does It Feel to Be Loved?: Label

 In September 2006, HDIF's spin-off record label was launched with the release of the 19-track compilation The Kids at the Club and featured many of the acts who had played or DJ'd at HDIF nights.

 The label has since gone on to release albums by Butcher Boy, Saturday Looks Good To Me, Antarctica Takes It!, Cats on Fire and Pocketbooks.

 In June 2010, the first HDIF Podcast was recorded.
 Featuring songs played at the most recent club night, it featured the club's trademark mixture of indiepop and soul.

 In December 2010, HDIF was part of the line up for Bowlie 2, the music festival curated by Belle & Sebastian.

 In July 2011, the anthropologist Wendy Fonarow cited HDIF in her Indie Professor column in The Guardian.
 Discussing the differences between American and British indie music, she commented: "Indie is the diminutive of independent and often has names that are self-conscious, small and innocent: Sarah, Heavenly, Postcard, Fierce Panda, Mute or How Does it Feel to Be Loved?"

 From 2011 onwards, HDIF has been part of the line up for the End of the Road Festival, playing two sets: one in the afternoon for children at the Forest Disco, and a late night one for adults.

 Elizabeth Morris of Allo Darlin' stated in an interview in the 2011 End of the Road Festival programme that the band's initial ambition was to have one of their songs played at HDIF.
 She later revealed: "This club inspired a lot of our songs, including 'Dreaming' and 'Polaroid Song'."

 After a break of three years, the HDIF label was revived in 2013, with the release of the debut album by Haiku Salut, titled Tricolore.
 The label released Haiku Salut's second album, "Etch and Etch Deep", in 2015.
+The label changed its name to Secret Name in 2019, and released two more albums by Haiku Salut - "The General" in 2019 and "The Hill, The Light, The Ghost" in 2021.

+In 2014, HDIF published a collection of haiku by Haiku Salut.
+The book was called "Japanese Poems Steal Brains" and was illustrated by Katrine Brosnan.
+In 2025, HDIF became an imprint of Secret Name Books, ahead of the publication of Watson's debut novel, "The Tunnels", on February 26th, 2026.
+The novel was reviewed in the Financial Times who said: "The Tunnels embodies a very English sense of absurdity, putting Lewis Carroll, Monty Python and Douglas Adams in a blender with a generous helping of pop-culture references and fantasy motifs.”